matthastings/PSalander/README.md

 # PSWasp

 PSWasp is a PowerShell project that enables users to easily interact with Event Tracing for Windows (ETW); specifically designed for forensic collection and analysis.
-Originally intended as a Windows debugging utility and ETW has evolved to support a myriad of diverse use cases.
+Originally intended as a Windows debugging utility, ETW has evolved to support a myriad of diverse use cases.
 Modern Windows operating systems (8.1, 2012, Win10, and Server 2016) ship with hundreds of application and kernel layer ETW providers, any of which could capture and log critical information during an investigation.
 PSalandar enables users to easily start and capture events from one or many ETW providers.
-One of the great features of ETW is that sessions can consist of multiple ETW providers which allow to link otherwise individual events together.
-Using this feature PSalandar contains default functionality to enable an "ETW forensic collection" which combines, what the authors found to be, forensically relevant ETW provides and removes the hurdles of enabling multiple providers with different filtering options.
-The result is a single PowerShell function to immediately start logging and forensically relevant information on a system.

 ## Requirements
  - .NET 4.0 or greater